Fee factors are data about a supervised bank or banking group used to calculate the annual supervisory fee.

 Submitting the fee factors

-Fee debtors have to submit annual fee factors to their relevant national supervisor by 1 July each year, with a reference date of 31 December of the preceding year.
+Fee debtors have to submit annual fee factors to their relevant national supervisor by 1 July, or by the next business day if 1 July is not a business day, with a reference date of 31 December of the preceding year.

 Once the ECB has finalised the fee factors data, each fee debtor is given five working days in which to comment in the event that they consider that data to be incorrect.
 Thereafter, the fee factors are used in the calculation of the individual supervisory fees.
 Fee debtors are notified when the fee factors data are available for comment using the contact details provided to the ECB.